programming:array

 Snippet from Wikipedia: Array (data structure)

 In computer science, an array is a data structure consisting of a collection of elements (values or variables), of same memory size, each identified by at least one array index or key.
 An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.
-The simplest type of data structure is a linear array, also called one-dimensional array.
+The simplest type of data structure is a linear array, also called a one-dimensional array.

 For example, an array of ten 32-bit (4-byte) integer variables, with indices 0 through 9, may be stored as ten words at memory addresses 2000, 2004, 2008, ..., 2036, (in hexadecimal: 0x7D0, 0x7D4, 0x7D8, ..., 0x7F4) so that the element with index i has the address 2000 + (i × 4).
 The memory address of the first element of an array is called first address, foundation address, or base address.